California Gas Prices Still Hurting Drivers

 California Drivers Can Go Paperless

-Good news for drivers looking to make use of their handheld device, since it is now illegal in California to talk or text on it.
-A new state law makes them able to use it to show proof of insurance in the event of a traffic stop or collision.
+Great news for drivers eager to use their handheld gadgets, as it’s now against the law in California to talk or text on them while driving.
+However, a fresh state law allows using these devices to display proof of insurance during a traffic stop or accident.

 Gov. Jerry Brown has signed into law Assembly Bill 1708, which makes California the seventh state in the country that allows motorists to show they have auto insurance via their smartphone or other mobile electronic device.